lb7n/lb7n.github.io/_posts/2020-03-16-product-manager-mern.md

 ---
 layout: post
-title:  "Product Manager - MERN"
+title:  "How to Basic MERN Setup"
 date:   2020-03-26 01:31:28
 categories: [JavaScript, MERN]
 comments: true
 ---
-I created a basic MERN application for handling product inventory.

-First step is to install and set up react and mongoose inside of my project.
+Before starting any actual programming, create a project folder that will house the server and the client.
+Now it's time to create our client.
+* The client is our React app
+* Our server will be the Mongoose/Express portion of the project.

-Inside of my terminal I ran the following commands for my front end dependencies inside of my project folder:
+Inside of the terminal we can run the following commands to set up front end dependencies.
+Make sure you are inside of the project folder:
 >npx create-react-app client <br/>
 >cd my-app<br/>
 >npm start<br/>
->npm install @reach/router
+>npm i @reach/router

-For my back end dependencies I ran the following inside of a new server folder inside of my project folder:
->npm install express<br/>
+For our back end dependencies, we should first create a server folder inside of the project folder at the same level as our client.
+After navigating into the server folder from the terminal, we should first create our Server.js file that will live at the root of the server folder.
+While in the server folder, we can run the following commands to set up mongoose and express.:
+>npm i mongoose express cors
 >npm init -y<br/>
->npm install mongoose express

-Inside of the server folder, before doing anything I set up my express server.
+Before going further, it's a good idea to set up the express server.
+Using cors allows us to have different domains for our server and client that can still communicate restricted resources to each other.

+Setting the app to have json spaces, makes our json pretty and easily readable without having to use an external json parser.

 >server.js
 {% highlight javascript%}
 const express = require("express");